QubesOS/qubes-doc/developer/system/architecture.md

 -   Qubes GUI provides isolation between apps sharing the same desktop
 -   Secure system boot based (optional)

-[Architecture Spec v0.3 [PDF]](/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf) is the original 2009 document that started this all.
+(For those interested in the history of the project, [Architecture Spec v0.3 [PDF]](/attachment/wiki/QubesArchitecture/arch-spec-0.3.pdf) is the original 2009 document that started this all.)

 Qubes Core Stack